jundalisay/sp/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-28e.md

 5 d
 4 h
 w
 z -->

-Then, 929 one takes the chord of each letter after multiplying it by the bases of the four cardines of the (celestial) spheres.
-One should avoid what is adjacent to the cardines and also the sawaqit, 930 because their relationship is confused.
+Then, one takes the chord of each letter after multiplying it by the bases of the 4 cardines of the (celestial) spheres.

+One should avoid what is adjacent to the cardines and also the sawaqit, because their relationship is confused.

 The result here is the first degree of diffusion.
+931

-931 Then, one takes the total of the elements and subtracts from it [?] the bases of the generated things.
+Then, one takes the total of the elements and subtracts from it [?] the bases of the generated things.
 There remain the bases of the world of creation, after it has been exposed to the moments [?] of creation.

 Then, there are transferred to it some abstractions from matter - the elements that constitute matter.
 The result is the middle horizon of the soul.